alexain/sonus-umbrae/docs/LANGUAGE.md

 pitch notes [C3 G3 Bb3] with walk
 ```

-Scales are resolved from the catalog in `docs/SCALES.md`:
+Scales are resolved from the complete [scale catalog](./SCALES.md), which lists every currently usable scale identifier, its EDO, and its composition:

 ```text
 pitch scale C minor